 Although we have made significant advances in separation of specific SWCNT species, continued advancement of our separation technologies is still desirable.
 In particular we are advancing aqueous two-polymer phase extraction (ATPE) to enable extraction of yet larger diameter SWCNT species and each specific enantiomer of previously extracted populations.
 Using these samples we can advance characterization of fundamental optical process in nanomaterials and enable applications requiring unique materials properties.

 3) Characterization of Complex Colloids via Analytical Ultracentrifugation

-With the development of nanoparticle and colloidal technologies that include processing in the dispersed phase (or are fundamentally liquid phase processes) there is a need for measurement methods and applications of theory to adequately describe distributions of particles in complex fluid environments.
-In this project, the goal will be to develop analytical ultracentrifugation methods, with other polymer and colloidal science tools, to characterize particle or polymer distributions that occur in complex environments.
-Possible ideas for projects include characterization of Pickering (particle stabilized) emulsions for particle-interface adhesion strength, MW characterization of extended or structured polymers for organic electronics in organic solvents, characterization of interfacial coatings and interparticle interactions between single-wall carbon nanotubes in complex environments such as depleting polymers, or particle transport in nearly jammed suspensions.
+Processing of nanoparticles and colloids in the dispersed phase requires measurement methods that can adequately describe distributions of particles in complex fluid environments.
+Possible ideas for projects include characterization of biomolecules and colloids in deep eutectic solvents, characterization of extended and/or structured polymers in organic solvents, characterization of interfacial coatings and interparticle interactions between single-wall carbon nanotubes in complex environments such as depleting polymers, and development of high temperature instrument capabilities.